ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler expects a GET request.

-The KDC verifies that the group name of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to this Client.
-The KDC also verifies that the roles the Client is granted in the group allow it to perform this operation on this resource (REQ10).
-If either verification fails, the KDC MUST respond with a 4.03 (Forbidden) error message.

-Additionally, the handler verifies that the node is a current member of the group.
-If verification fails, the KDC MUST respond with a 4.03 (Forbidden) error message.
+In addition to what is defined in {{kdc-if-errors}}, the handler verifies that the Client is a current member of the group.
+If verification fails, the KDC MUST reply with a 4.03 (Forbidden) error response.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
 The value of the 'error' field MUST be set to 0 ("Operation permitted only to group members").

-If verification succeeds, the handler returns a 2.05 (Content) message containing an integer that represents the version number of the symmetric group keying material.
+If all verifications succeed, the handler returns a 2.05 (Content) message containing an integer that represents the version number of the symmetric group keying material.
 This number is incremented on the KDC every time the KDC updates the symmetric group keying material, before the new keying material is distributed.
 This number is stored in persistent storage.

 The payload of the response is formatted as a CBOR integer.